the-idc/home/content/newsletters/idc-newsletter-2020-08-01.md

 Furthermore, studies show cooperatives to be more robust in dealing with demand shocks.
 One [study](https://www.researchgate.net/publication/285356456_The_performance_of_worker_cooperatives) found the following when comparing cooperatives to traditional style companies:

->This overview of the empirical evidence on the performance of worker cooperatives suggests both that worker cooperatives perform well in comparison with conventional firms, and that the features that make them special – worker participation and unusual arrangements for the ownership of capital – are part of their strength.
+> This overview of the empirical evidence on the performance of worker cooperatives suggests both that worker cooperatives perform well in comparison with conventional firms, and that the features that make them special – worker participation and unusual arrangements for the ownership of capital – are part of their strength.
+>

->Contrary to popular thinking and to the pessimistic predictions of some theorists, solid, consistent evidence across countries, systems, and time periods shows that worker cooperatives are at least as productive as conventional firms, and more productive in some areas.
+> Contrary to popular thinking and to the pessimistic predictions of some theorists, solid, consistent evidence across countries, systems, and time periods shows that worker cooperatives are at least as productive as conventional firms, and more productive in some areas.
 The more participatory cooperatives are, the more productive they tend to be.
+>

->Among the possible solutions are measures like asset locks and collective accumulation of capital that have been looked at with suspicion by generations of economists.
+> Among the possible solutions are measures like asset locks and collective accumulation of capital that have been looked at with suspicion by generations of economists.
 Such measures do not seem to hamper productivity by dampening incentives – some of **the same cooperatives that have adopted these particular measures are found to be more productive (as the French cooperatives) or to preserve jobs better (as the Italian cooperatives) than conventional firms.**
+>

->In a labor-managed firm, members participate in the decisions that affect their unemployment and income risks.
+> In a labor-managed firm, members participate in the decisions that affect their unemployment and income risks.
 They are considerably better protected against the moral hazard potentially attached to.
+>

->management decisions over investment, strategy, or even human resource policies.
+> management decisions over investment, strategy, or even human resource policies.
 This may explain why participation in governance is so important to the performance of workers’ cooperatives (though these results have to be updated) rather than the monetary incentives we have focused on for so long. **It is also a fact that workers’ participation in profit and in decisions makes it possible for worker cooperatives to adjust pay rather than employment in response to demand shocks**.

 The research suggests that increased cooperative ownership would strengthen the Canadian economy against unexpected events, such as the current pandemic, going forward.

-Not only should we not worry about job creators leaving Canada, but we should actively strive to get rid of 'job creators' as a role in our society.
+Not only should we not worry about job creators leaving Canada, but we should actively strive to get rid of job creators as a role in our society.
 People doing the work are in the best position to make decisions about how that work should be performed, and they deserve to be the primary beneficiaries of their work.

 - - -

 ## The Woorker Meme: an Interview with Lotuswrench

 ![](/images/uploads/woorkermeme.png)